 Budgeting tips for families, like family dynamics, come in different sized packages.
 Finding one that fits your needs can be a challenge.

 Join me on this journey and check out the following informative budgeting tips for families that I found.

 Julie ~ Fab Working Mom Life Tip: Start Simple Julie explains creating a monthly budget in easily repeatable baby steps.
 I love that she makes it simple and explains what and why for people like us who need individualized coaching.
-If you are looking for a simple plan to get your monthly budget going, check Julies post out now.
+If you are looking for a simple plan to get your monthly budget going, check Julie’s post out now.
 She includes an actual workbook you can download and instructions on making a monthly budget in Excel.

 Merissa ~ Little house Living Tip: Budgeting works with an irregular income.

 Merissa breaks down a budget for those of you who have an irregular income.
 It is a budget laid out in duplicable steps.
 It is brief and easy to read.